Text-Driven Weakly Supervised OCT Lesion Segmentation with Structural Guidance: Method

 \subsection{Visual Processing Modules}

-\myparagraph{Primary Image Encoder.} The primary image encoder processes the original OCT images $X_i \in \mathbb{R}^{C \times H \times W}$ to extract relevant features.
-Specifically, we adopt the Mix Vision Transformer (MiT) as the encoder backbone, known for its efficient multi-scale feature representation, to capture both local and global details of the retinal contexts.
+\myparagraph{Primary Feature Module.} The primary feature module encodes the original OCT images $X_i \in \mathbb{R}^{C \times H \times W}$ to extract relevant features.
+Specifically, we adopt the Mix Transformer encoder (MiT) as the backbone, known for its efficient multi-scale feature representation, to capture both local and global details of the retinal contexts.
 The encoder outputs a set of feature maps that encode the essential characteristics of the input images, which are then utilized in subsequent model components.
 This process is illustrated by the blue flow on the left side of~\cref{fig:arch}.
 To preserve the pretrained image context extraction, we freeze the projection layer and the first two stages of the encoder.
 This approach results in more stable training on our OCT images.
 The feature set generated by different stages of the primary encoder is denoted as: $F^P_s \in \mathbb{R}^{H_s \times W_s \times C_s}$ where $s$ indicates the stage, $H_s$ and $W_s$ are the spatial dimensions, and $C_s$ is the feature dimension at stage $s\in[1,2,3,4]$.

-\myparagraph{Structural Feature Encoder.} The location of a lesion within the retinal structure is crucial, as it directly influences how lesions are identified and differentiated from other abnormalities, such as shadows.
+\myparagraph{Structural Feature Module.} The location of a lesion within the retinal structure is crucial, as it directly influences how lesions are identified and differentiated from other abnormalities, such as shadows.
 However, manually annotating structures like layer segmentation in OCT images is highly time-consuming.
-To streamline this process and enhance our model's training, we explore pretrained models from existing research~\citep{pnet, li2021mgunet}.
+To streamline this process and enhance our model's training, we explore pretrained models from existing research~\cite{pnet, li2021mgunet}.
 It’s important to note that these models, trained on diverse datasets from various devices, may introduce noise and data distribution variations, leading to artifacts that may not align well with our specific datasets.